 The photos are all mine.
 The first was taken at Lost Maples State Park in Texas.
 The second was taken in Sicily, near Contessa Entellina.
 The third is Michelangelo's Moses which is found in the church of San Pietro in Vincoli (St. Peter in Chains) in Rome.

 The two images were painted by Fr.
 William Hart McNichols.
 The first is called The Name of God Shekinah.
-It is the tetragrammaton, that is, the I AM WHO AM, spoken by God to Moses, represented in the cloud which is a symbol for the protective presence of God leading the people.
+It is the tetragrammaton, that is, the I AM WHO AM, spoken by God to Moses.
+It is represented in the cloud which is a symbol for the protective presence of God leading the people.
 If you would like to obtain a copy it can be found at http://www.fatherbill.org/all-categories/product/30-the-name-of-god-shekinah.

 The second is The Name of God Yahweh which is another representation of the tetragrammaton.
 In this one the letters are superimposed with the symbol of fire, which is God's presence also.
 It can be found at http://www.fatherbill.org/all-categories/product/31-the-name-of-god-yahweh.